Do Two Wrongs Make a Right?

 - Why isn't Hashem upfront with Paroh about His plans?
 What was gained by requesting just a short holiday?
 And finally, was Paroh really duped?
 Attempt to bring evidence in both directions, and see A Three Day Journey?

 - When the Egyptians gave of their vessels, did they intend them as loans, anticipating that the Israelites would be returning, or as outright gifts knowing full well that the Israelites were leaving forever?
-If the latter, should not the Israelite's actions be considered theft?
+If the latter, should the Israelites' actions be considered theft?
 See Reparations and Despoiling Egypt.

-- In each of the above cases, do you think that the duplicity was justified?
+- In each of the above cases, was the duplicity justified?
 Why or why not?
 In general, when is deception of the enemy allowed?
-Does the fact that one was unjustly treated allow for dishonesty in return?
+Does the fact that one was unjustly treated permit dishonesty in return?

 Mitzvot for the Masses?

-Is it possible that certain commandments are given only because of the misguided beliefs of the masses?
+Is it possible that certain commandments were given only because of the misguided beliefs of the masses?

 - Ibn Kaspi posits that the blood of the Pesach which was smeared on the doorposts had no effect on either Hashem or the destroying angel, but was intended merely to allay the fears of the Israelite masses.
 The people (erroneously) believed that blood was a panacea to allay tension, and so Hashem went along with their perception so as to prevent panic during the Plague of the Firstborns.
 For elaboration and other understandings of the ritual, see Purpose of the Pesach.1